hapnesbitt/Athena/README.md

-#### In a council of the Gods, Poseidon absent, Athena procureth an order for the restitution of Odysseus and appearing to his son Telemachus in human shape adviseth him to complain of the wooers before the council of the people and then go to Pylos and Sparta to inquire about his father.
+#### In a council of the Gods, Poseidon absent, Athena procureth from Zeus an order for the restitution of Odysseus and appearing to his son Telemachus in human shape adviseth him to complain of the wooers before the council of the people and then go to Pylos and Sparta to inquire about his father.

 ![GettyImages-157774290-52a8e3ffb3174346b378aca89317f6b0](https://user-images.githubusercontent.com/66383118/123524866-42d4b800-d68a-11eb-9dd8-4eb64806298f.jpg)

-* Zeus: OMG Mortals.
-Everything they blame on Gods.
+* Zeus: Mortals blame everything on the Gods!

-* Athena: Odysseus isn't complaining.
-You were happy with his victory and sacrifce then but whatever.
+* Athena: Odysseus is not complaining.
+You were happy with his victory and sacrifce then but seem to have forgotten about that now.

 * Zeus: Pallas Athena how can you say that, Poseidon has him pinned down for blinding his son.